ChillBDD/Chill/README.md

 * Unit Tests should hide unneeded complexity!
 * Unit Testing should be Cool!
 I dare say.. it should be Chill!

 Chill helps you to write better unit tests.
-It works wity any test framework, any container, any mocking framework and any assertion library.
+It works with any test framework, any container, any mocking framework and any assertion library.

 Look at this:

 ```csharp
 namespace For_CustomerController